 The Pensacola is the first US heavy cruiser in World of Warships, and it’s known for causing frustration for many captains.
 Many people curse the Pensacola and advise using your free XP to skip right past it.
 Others, however, swear by it, and we’ll get into why down below.

 We’ve got tips and tricks that will help you get accustomed to this unique battleship.
 When you’re done here, you’ll know exactly how to play Pensacola in World of Warships.
-Also, spend a few minutes to check out our list of World of Warships code redeem awesome loot, cosmetics, and other great prizes for your World of Warships account.
+Unleash the power of free rewards with our featured World of Warships codes and World of Tanks codes – dive in now!

 The difficulty with the Pensacola lies in how thin its plating is relative to other ships in its tier and class.
 The ship’s flimsy armor reduces the effectiveness of angling maneuvers, which many captains (especially newer ones) rely on to squeak out of sticky situations.

 The rotten cherry on top is how big and vulnerable the ship’s citadel is.
 In fact, some players call the Pensacola the “full-body citadel,” due to how easy it is to citadel.

 Why some players love the Pensacola

 The Pensacola is notoriously thin-skinned compared to its peers, so why do some players love this ship so much?
 The answer is simple: the Pensacola’s guns are incredibly powerful .

 The Pensacola is the textbook definition of “glass cannon.”
 It can absolutely rock enemy battleships but will fall apart at the slightest knock.
 To get the most out of this ship, you’ll have to make adjustments to the way you play.